-(a) Abdi a Somali businessman of Kalingalinga sold his brick making factory to Soko of brick making companies.
+Abdi a Somali businessman of Kalingalinga sold his brick making factory to Soko of (a)

+Chawama Townshipdue to reduction in business arising from competition by other brick making companies.
 The employees complained that they were not adequately informed and did not want to be sold together with the business.
 Using your knowledge of employment law.